gitpod-io/retired-gatsby-website/src/docs/42_Config_Docker.md

 ## Creating Docker Images for Gitpod

-A good starting point for creating custom Docker Images is the [`gitpod/workspace-full`](https://hub.docker.com/r/gitpod/workspace-full/) image.
+A good starting point for creating custom Docker Images is the
+<a href="https://hub.docker.com/r/gitpod/workspace-full/" target="_blank">gitpod/workspace-full</a> image.
 It already contains all the tools necessary to work with all languages Gitpod supports.
-You can find the source code in [this GitHub repository](https://github.com/gitpod-io/workspace-images).
+You can find the source code in <a href="https://github.com/gitpod-io/workspace-images" target="_blank">this GitHub repository</a>.

 ```Dockerfile
 FROM gitpod/workspace-full